adiwg/mdEditor-doc/getting-started/entering-metadata/entering-main.md

-# Edit Window's 'Main' Section
+# Edit Window's "Main" Section
 ---

 Simply observing the coded icons on the <span class="md-window">Edit Window</span> <span class="md-section">Main</span> section we find we need to visit the following panels: